 Discovery Of The Fossils

 Mistaken Point is known worldwide for the fossils naturally preserved here in a unique way.
 The fossils were preserved by the blanketed layer of fine volcanic ash.
 The fossils are preserved in a tennis court-sized bedding surface along the sea cliff of the Avalon Peninsula.
-The first fossil was discovered in the area on June, 1967 by Shiva Misra who was an Indian student studying geology at the Memorial University of Newfoundland.
+The first fossil was discovered in the area in June 1967 by Shiva Misra who was an Indian student studying geology at the Memorial University of Newfoundland.
 The fossil discovered by Misra, Fractofusus misrai, was named after him.
 The fossils date back to the Ediacaran period which spans over 94 million years from the end of the Cryogenian Period.

 The Mistaken Point Fossil Types

 The fossils are broadly grouped into elongated forms, round-bodied, and a combination of both.
 The most common fossils at the Mistaken Point are the spindles preserved on the surface.
 Although the spindles are famous and common in the area, they have not been given a scientific name and have been found nowhere else except South Newfoundland.
 The spindle fossils are small in size and have similar shapes.
 Frondlike fossils are also common at the Mistaken Point.
-These fossils are disc-shaped and are attached to the sea floor.
+These fossils are disc-shaped and are attached to the seafloor.
 The Mistaken Point fossil assemblage has common resemblance members to the Charnwood Forest collection from central England.

 Why Is The Mistaken Point A World Heritage Site?